stellar/slingshot/zkvm/docs/zkvm-spec.md

 1. Allocates a low-level variable in the [constraint system](#constraint-system) and wraps it in the [expression](#expression-type) with weight 1.
 2. Pushes the resulting expression to the stack.

-This is different from [`var`](#var): the variable created by `alloc` is _not_ represented by an individual Pedersen commitment and therefore can be chosen freely when the transaction is constructed.
+This is different from [`commit`](#commit): the variable created by `alloc` is _not_ represented by an individual Pedersen commitment and therefore can be chosen freely when the transaction is constructed.

 #### mintime